puzzle/ansible-training/content/labs/04.0/_index.en.md

 ### Task 3

-- Add intentionally errors to your playbook and have a look at the output.
+- Intentionally add errors to your playbook and have a look at the output.
 You should get a feeling for errormessages.
 - Add a wrong intendation.
 Remember that this is a common mistake!
 - Add a wrong parameter name.
 - Remove the mistakes.